To transform the data into understandable content, designers need to create an intuitive dashboard user interface (UI).

 User Research and Analysis

-Detailed user research is essential to good SaaS dashboard UI design.
+Detailed user research is essential to a good SaaS dashboard UI design.
 In fact, it is often the first step in designing a quality dashboard UI.

 User research often requires multiple sources, including: